TheBIMsider/GHT/README.md

 - Built following official USGA Handicap System guidelines
 - Thanks to [SheetDB](https://sheetdb.io/) for providing the Google Sheets API
 - Inspired by the need for a simple, free golf handicap tracker
+- Enhanced with modern web development practices and responsive design

 ---